-WEsayLinked to the adjacent village Vallandry, just 5 mins walk away, this quiet little resort is perfect for families wanting to be part of the massive Paradiski area.
+WEsayLinked to the adjacent village Vallandry, just 5 mins walk away, this resort is perfect for families wanting to be part of the massive Paradiski area with equal easy access to both Les Arcs and La Plagne.

 New for 2016/17